Psst! Short on time? Talk to someone now and get your answers quicker!

 Send you reminders about outstanding dues from declined credit cards

-Alert customers through professional emails that something’s gone bump in their last transaction
+Alert customers through professional emails that something’s gone wrong in their last transaction

 Involuntary churn happens when you lose customers because of payment failures.
 Even a 1% increase in churn can affect your overall revenue by 10% plus your MRR.
 And involuntary churn rates can make up a whopping 50% of your actual churn rate.